Sustainability

 Our Communities

-SAFCOL plantations are situated in some of South Africa's most rural areas, and about 61% of our plantations are directly affected by land claims.
-Our dedicated Land Claims Division works with claimant communities and government to achieve equitable, sustainable settlements alongside job creation and social upliftment programmes — including schools, clinics and early childhood development centres.
+SAFCOL plantations are situated in some of South Africa's most rural areas, and about 57% of our plantations are directly affected by land claims.
+Our dedicated Land Risk Management Division works with claimant communities and government to achieve equitable, sustainable settlements alongside job creation and social upliftment programmes - including schools, clinics and early childhood development centres.

 Community Development